 While you may feel that your hard skills, such as surveillance, tactical planning, and weapons expertise, are your most important qualifications, most employers are looking for certain soft skills as well.
 Listing these characteristics on your resume can help a hiring manager feel comfortable that you’ll be able to interact effectively with employees and visitors and represent the company in a professional manner.

 Follow the example in the security officer resume sample by including soft skills along with your technical qualifications.
 Some good choices are interpersonal skills, communication abilities, diligence, and the ability to remain calm in stressful situations.

 It’s usually a good idea to keep your resume to one page.
 This makes it easy for a potential employer to see all your experience, qualifications, and education in a single quick glance.
 Using concise language and bullet points with short phrases makes it easier to fit all the relevant information in a small amount of space.
 If you have over 15 years of security experience or are applying for a senior-level position, you can create a two-page document.
 Use our resume builder for a step-by-step way to create a personalized resume.

 Elevate your resume with an impressive Security Officers cover letter.
 These professionally written samples outline the do’s and don’ts of writing a powerful message to win the job.Show Resume Text

 Results-oriented and professional Security Officer who approaches employee security and theft prevention with careful reasoning and attentiveness.
 Strong law enforcement procedures and criminal law knowledge.
-Licensed by State of California as a Security Guard.
+Licensed by Company Name as a Security Guard.

 Observant and diligent